 Residents and visitors to South Florida often ask when the optimal time to enjoy an Everglades airboat tour is, and the answer is simple: there’s never a bad time.
 With 1.5 million acres of marshland, you can guarantee that each ecosystem working within the Everglades is thriving year-round.

 An Everglades airboat tour is fun year-round, but the dry season is especially pleasant for those who are looking for a milder atmosphere.
 Make sure you catch a glimpse of the Everglades before the dry season ends!
-Call Everglades Holiday Park today to book your trip.This entry was posted in Everglades Holiday Park Blog on .
+Book your next Everglades airboat tour today.This entry was posted in Everglades Holiday Park Blog on .

 The Everglades is composed of thousands of mangroves and winding waterways that are home to a wide variety of birds, alligators, amphibians, mammals, and fish.
 Since the wetlands within Everglades National Park are home to so many exotic and endangered animals, conservationists and experts at Everglades Holiday Park hard to ensure they are kept safe, so they can live in peace and harmony.